-xvi. (a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
-Hence, reporting under clause 3 (xvi) (a), (b) and (c) of the Order is not applicable.

-(b) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi) (d) of the Order is not applicable.
+- xvi. (a) In our opinion, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.
+Hence, reporting under clause 3 (xvi) (a), (b) and (c) of the Order is not applicable. - (b) In our opinion, there is no core investment company within the Group (as defined in the Core Investment Companies (Reserve Bank) Directions, 2016) and accordingly reporting under clause 3(xvi)(d) of the Order is not applicable.

 xvii.
-The Company has not suffered any cash loss in this current year or previous year.
+The Company has incurred cash losses in the financial year.
+Amount of cash loss during the financial year is Rs.
+64,665,008.38 xviii.

-xviii.
 There has been no resignation of the statutory auditors of the Company during the year.